Vannsambath/FlowAI/index.md

 📜 Privacy Policy for Flow Auto Extension
 (Last Updated: November 2025)
-This Privacy Policy governs the use of the Flow Auto Chrome Extension ("the Extension") provided by [Your Name or Company Name].
+This Privacy Policy governs the use of the Flow Auto Chrome Extension ("the Extension") provided by [VANNSAMBATH].
 We are fully committed to protecting your privacy and ensuring transparency in all our data practices.
 1. Single Purpose and Core Functionality
 The Flow Auto Extension is a single-purpose tool dedicated exclusively to automating and streamlining the video generation process on the Google Flow platform (https://labs.google/*).
 All code, permissions, and features are strictly confined to this core task.
 2. Information We Collect (Data Minimization)